GC-DRI/Dhrift-GC/workshops/pandas.md

 ## Check for duplicate rows

 As part of our data cleaning process, we want to check for duplicate rows.
 We can do this by using the `.duplicated()` method inside a filter to isolate only the rows in the DataFrame that are exact duplicates.
 Filtering data by certain values is similar to selecting columns.
+We add the parameter `keep=False`, which will display all the duplicated values in the dataset — rather than just the first duplicated value keep='first' or the last duplicated value keep='last'.

 ```python